stevegt/grid-cli/v2/doc/420-routing.md

 ## Exchange Rate-Based Routing

 ### 1. Exchange Rate-Based Routing
-- Hosts route based on the exchange rates of personal currencies.
+- Hosts route based on the exchange rates of "personal currencies" -- see below for more on personal currencies.
 - Prefer routing to hosts with higher-valued currencies to ensure stability and reliability.
 - Encourages hosts to maintain strong reputations and economic value.